dmstern/npmfrog/README.md

 npm i -g npmfrog
 ```

-Duplicate the file `.SAMPLE.npmfrogrc.json` and rename it to `.npmfrogrc.json` (you either leave it in the project directory or put it in your home directory).
+Duplicate the file `.SAMPLE.npmfrogrc.json` and rename it to `.npmfrogrc.json` (either leave it in the project directory or put it in your home directory).

 ## Usage